romifauzi/BasicNodeEditor/README.md

-This is a boilerplate script for creating custom tools in Unity with node editing visual style, based on tutorial by gram games: https://gram.gs/gramlog/creating-node-based-editor-unity/ added serialization support (nodes setup can be saved into a file).
-Feel free to use it
+This is a boilerplate script for creating custom tools in Unity with node editing visual style, based on tutorial by gram games: https://gram.gs/gramlog/creating-node-based-editor-unity/ added serialization support (nodes setup can be saved into a file).<br>Feel free to use it